gfontenot/talks/map/Map.md

 let numberOfEmployees = company?.numberOfEmployees ??
 0 // Int
 ```

-^ The fact that dictionary subscripting returns an optional could throw a wrench in our plans
+^ So for example, the fact that dictionary subscripting returns an Optional value can easily make things messy

-^ We can carry the fact that we might not have a name through the implementation of the function, and only worry about dealing with that failure when we actually need a value
+^ With `map` we can carry the fact that we might not have a value through the implementation of the function, and only worry about dealing with that failure when we actually need to return something

+^ (Walk through code)

 ---